googleapis/api-linter/README.md

 linter should be used as a useful tool, but not as a substitute for reading and understanding API guidance.

-Each linter rule has its own [rule documentation][], and rules can be [configured][configuration] using a config file, or in a proto file itself.
+Each linter rule has its own rule documentation, and rules can be [configured][configuration] using a config file, or in a proto file itself.

 ## Installation